Crowns of Silla

 A gold crown from Hwangnamdaechong National Treasure No. 191.

 The gold crowns of Silla are a collection of royal crowns from the early Silla period, believed to have been made between the 4th and 6th centuries.
+These crowns were excavated in Gyeongju, the former capital of Silla, and some of them are designated National treasures of South Korea.

-These crowns were excavated in Gyeongju, the former capital of Silla, and are designated National treasures of South Korea.
+As of 2025, there are 130 excavated crowns with most of them being tree-shaped.

 Introduction

 A golden inner cap of a Silla crown from the sixth century.